 Unfortunately, all too many investors didn’t realize that eye-popping yield was simply too good to be true.
-In February 2006, GM cut their dividend in half to a 25 cents per share.
+In February 2006, GM cut its dividend in half to 25 cents per share.
 On May 15, 2008, the company paid its last 25 cent dividend.
-GM promptly suspended its dividend altogether, sold $4 to $7 billion in assets, and cut 20% of their salary costs to save billions of dollars.
+GM promptly suspended its dividend altogether, sold $4 to $7 billion in assets, and cut 20% of its salary costs to save billions of dollars.
 And still, some investors held on.

 Then came the final blow.
 In 2009, GM declared bankruptcy.
 The stock price went to zero.
 Thankfully for its employees, the company was subsequently bailed out by the U.S. government.
 GM later became public once again in October 2011 on the NYSE, and on January 15, 2014 the company announced it would re-instate its dividend.

 In October 2003, the company cut its dividends by 43% to 25 cents quarterly, decreasing the dividend yield to 1.9%.
-Kodak reported that the drastic cut in dividends was due to a new company strategy which included increased investment in newer technology.
-The news brought Kodak’s stock down -18% in a single day.
+Kodak reported that the drastic cut in dividends was due to a new company strategy that included increased investment in newer technology.
+The news brought Kodak’s stock down 18% in a single day.

 Finally, in April 2009, Kodak announced that it would no longer pay dividends on its stock as a result of declining sales.
 In January 2012, the company, which had been struggling for years, declared bankruptcy.

-Barnes & Noble was founded in 1917, and is the largest book retailer in the U.S. The New York-based company operates both book stores and college book stores, and is located in all 50 states.
-In addition to books, the retail chain also offers magazines, newspapers, DVDs, graphic novels, gifts, games, and music.
+Barnes & Noble was founded in 1917, and is the largest book retailer in the United States; in addition to books, the retail chain also offers magazines, newspapers, DVDs, graphic novels, gifts, games, and music.

 BKS paid a quarterly 15 cent dividend from 2005 to 2008.
-In 2008, the company increased their dividend payment amount by 40% to 25 cents, averaging a 5% dividend yield at the time.
-After major competitor Borders declared bankruptcy, BKS suspended their dividend payments in February 2011 in order to save money to invest in digital strategies so that they would be better positioned to compete with leading competitor Amazon.com.
-The stock plunged some -69% in the two months following its dividend suspension.
+In 2008, the company increased its dividend payment amount by 40% to 25 cents, averaging a 5% dividend yield at the time.
+After major competitor Borders declared bankruptcy, BKS suspended its dividend payments in February 2011 in order to save money to invest in digital strategies so that it would be better positioned to compete with leading competitor Amazon.com.
+The stock plunged some 69% in the two months following its dividend suspension.

-Washington Mutual, which was also known as WaMu, was a savings bank holding company which was founded in 1889.
+Washington Mutual, also known as WaMu, was a savings bank holding company that was founded in 1889.
 The Seattle based company’s goal was to be the “Wal-Mart of Banking.”
 With this goal, the company’s target market was lower and middle class consumers that were not able to receive financing from other banks since they were considered too risky.

 WaMu was at one time the largest savings and loan association in the U.S., building its fortune on the backs of subprime loans.
 Over the years, it steadily grew its dividend to 56 cents per share by the end of 2007, yielding over 5% at the time.
 But in December of that year, the bank, facing the implosion of the housing market and utter annihilation of its subprime mortgages, slashed its dividend to 15 cents.